 3. What if I am not sure testing is needed?

 Many families wonder if testing is the right choice.
-Not every individual shows the typical pattern of symptoms/concerns you can easily google–particularly highly gifted individuals, and girls (who are often under-represented in research studies).
+Not every individual shows the typical pattern of symptoms/concerns you can easily google–particularly highly gifted individuals, girls (who are often under-represented in research studies) or people with Autism/Autistic people.
 You may have heard incorrect or out of date (though probably well-meaning) advice from friends, relatives, or teachers about testing.
 It is always best to consult a Doctoral Level Psychologist if you have questions about psychological testing.
 It is also important to listen to your ‘gut’ if you sense something is not right.
-We see many parents who were unfortunately told not to worry or to discount their own instincts about their child.
+We see many parents whose concerns were dismissed or who were pressured discount their own instincts about their child.